 Question: For recipients, is documentation of positive Hepatitis B Surface Antibody acceptable for Vaccination need assessment?
+If the patient is vaccinated but we have no record of their vaccination, is using their serology results enough?
 What if recipient is negative, will we be required to give Hepatitis B Vaccination?

 Answer: The transplant program is required to have a conversation with the patient about vaccination status and document, if appropriate, the reason not vaccinated.
+If the patient doesn't know if they've been vaccinated, identification of Hepatitis B Surface Antibody or serology results would be acceptable to indicate that the candidate has received vaccination.
 The Hepatitis B Vaccination is not required.
 What is required is the conversation and the documentation.